netdata/learn/docs/cloud/war-rooms.md

 If a filter is invalid or incomplete, Netdata Cloud shows a warning and will not run the filter until it's corrected.

+### Metric Correlations

+When viewing a single-node dashboard, the **Metric Correlations** button appears in the utility bar.
+Click this button to use Netdata Cloud's built-in [metrics correlation feature](/docs/cloud/insights/metric-corrlations), which is designed to help you find the root cause of anomalies faster.

 ### Time & date picker

 By default, all visualizations in Netdata Cloud show the last 15 minutes of metrics data.